How to Transfer Files from Mac to iPhone

 Step 1.
 Free download and install AnyTrans on Mac, and connect your iPhone to Mac via a USB cable.

 Step 2.
-Pick up the name of the item you want to transfer, and then click on it to enter the manage page (here we take Books as example).
+Scroll down on the homepage and Pick up the item (like music) you want to transfer, and then click on it to enter the manage page.

 How to Transfer Files from Mac to iPhone – Step 2